larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 * `PowerState: ac`
 * `BatteryLevel` equal to or higher than `BatteryThreshold`

-Keep the charging cable connected during the update.
+When that is met you can proceed to install, just keep the charging cable connected during the update.
+Power failures during firmware updates is a good way to brick your computer.

+Now you can evaluate if you want this update or not.
 If you choose to install this firmware update, then install and apply it like this:

 ```zsh
 sudo fwupdmgr update